autowarefoundation/autoware/map/lanelet2_extension/README.md

 This module contains other useful functions related to Lanelet. e.g. matching waypoint with lanelets

+#### Route Checker

+This module contains a function to check the loading route is valid or not.
+If it is invalid, puts warning without dying.
+The case valid is when the route is created on the same map as the current one.

 ### Visualization

 Visualization contains functions to convert lanelet objects into visualization marker messages.